SC adjourns Hemant Soren plea against Jharkhand HC order

-New Delhi [India], July 28 (ANI): The Supreme Court on Thursday adjourned the hearing on the plea of Jharkhand Chief Minister Hemant Soren and the state government against the Jharkhand High Court order which had accepted the maintainability of PIL in connection with shell companies allegedly related to state Chief Minister Hemant Soren and his associates.
+New Delhi [India], August 4 (ANI): The Supreme Court on Thursday adjourned hearing on the plea of Jharkhand Chief Minister Hemant Soren and state government against the Jharkhand High Court order which had accepted maintainability of a Public Interest Litigation (PIL) in connection with shell companies allegedly related to Soren and his associates.

-A bench headed by Justice UU Lalit adjourned the matter for next week after it was informed that Solicitor General Tushar Mehta is not well.
+A bench headed by Justice UU Lalit adjourned the matter for August 12.

-Jharkhand Govt and state CM Hemant Soren has moved SC against an order of the high court which had accepted maintainability of PIL in connection with shell companies allegedly related to state Chief Minister Hemant Soren and his associates.
+The Jharkhand Government and chief minister Hemant Soren has moved the apex court against an order of the high court which had accepted maintainability of PIL in connection with shell companies allegedly related to Hemant Soren and his associates.

-On June 3, Jharkhand High Court held two PILs against the Chief Minister and rejected the arguments made by senior advocates Kapil Sibal and Mukul Rohatgi (questioning the maintainability of the two PILs filed against CM and his associates) in its 79-page judgement.
+On June 3, Jharkhand High Court held two PILs against Soren and rejected the arguments made by senior advocates Kapil Sibal and Mukul Rohatgi (questioning the maintainability of the two PILs filed against CM and his associates) in its 79-page judgement.

 Rejecting the objections point-by-point, the High Court had said that because some of the requirements as per rule 4, 4-B and 5 of the Jharkhand High Court (Public Interest Litigation) Rules, 2010 have not been followed and the instant writ petitions cannot be held to be not maintainable.